This article will be updated every few days. The latest reports are pinned right underneath the intro.

 Download: Screenshot FB Messenger

 The next picture shows Bettarini’s early prototype case from around 1982 with crown guard at 3 o’clock.
 Officine Panerai moved from Florence to Cascine del Riccio in the early 1990s.
-To make the relocation as easy as possible and not having to deal with the desposal the old item such as machines, instruments, etc., Officine Panerai asked Francesco Ferretti to come and take whatever he wanted.
+To make the relocation as easy as possible and not having to deal with the desposal of old items such as machines, instruments, etc., Officine Panerai asked Francesco Ferretti to come and take whatever he wanted.
 Mr. Ferretti found the naked prototype case in the old Panerai premises and considering its size of around 60mm, he wrongly assumed it was a project from the 1960s.
 Mr. Ferretti completed the watch with whatever parts he could find.

 The second prototype case had additionally a second half-moon shaped device at 9 o’clock.
 The purpose of this device was to lock the rotating bezel in position by inserting a vertical lever along radial grooves on the bezel.